python4astronomers/python4astronomers/source/installation/packages.rst

 WITHOUT ``--user``
 ###################

-This option requires root or admin privilege because the package will be installed in the system area instead of your own local directories.
+This option may require root or admin privilege because the package will be installed in the system area instead of your own local directories.

 Installing this way has the benefit of making the package available for all users of the